Another common type of “mis-blink” (or “mistaken blink-of-an-eye thinking”) that we can easily fall into in a changing world is called ‘dependency’.

 “Tesla Motors was created to accelerate the advent of sustainable transport.
 If we clear a path to the creation of compelling electric vehicles, but then lay intellectual property landmines behind us to inhibit others, we are acting in a manner contrary to that goal.”

-Like Elon Musk and Tesla, letting go of your dependencies will free you to behave as the leader you truly are and can be.
+Chapter 2 of Inner Leadership contains a tool for spotting these dependencies, together with the other seven mis-blinks.
+Applying it can help you, like Elon Musk and Tesla, to let go of your dependencies and free yourself to behave as the leader you truly are and can be.

 Adapted from Inner Leadership.
+Buy the book.